 Any revised award due to a reduction in household income shall only apply from the date that the Change of Circumstance form is received.

 How do I get a Change of Circumstance form?

 You can get this form by calling the customer service team on 0300 200 4050.

 Financial evidence check

-If your application is approved for academic year 2017/18, we may write to you and ask you to send us original financial evidence to support the information you provided on your application.
+If your application is approved for academic year 2020 to 2021, we may write to you and ask you to send us financial evidence to support the information you provided on your application.

 You must return all requested financial evidence by 30 November 2020 or your payments will be blocked.

 If you do not provide financial evidence by 31 January 2021 you will be rejected from the scheme.